 I can read most any paring, provided it's they're either well written or so badly written it's funny.
 Despite being a C/7 shipper, I can flow with C/J if it's well done.
 (That is to say, the author treats the characters as adults, doesn't portray Seven insultingly, and doesn't use Tom, B'Elanna or Harry as their J/C mouthpieces.)

 Any AU "Voyager" story automatically has my attention.
 I'm also a big fan of troll fics.
 (I have a stupid sense of humor.)
 Otherwise, I love reading about characters or plotlines that weren't developed much onscreen; stories that explain plotholes; or romantic fics with a couple I either ship, or some new couple I wouldn't have thought of.
 If I like an idea enough, I'll make it my personal "canon" and use it in my own stories, but always credit the person who came up with the idea and the story they did it in.

 I began fan-fiction as a way to kill time and practice my writing, while I work to actually do something with my life.
 However, fan-fiction has exploded into a dangerous addiction for me.
 I have a horrible habit of starting long stories before others are finished.
 And since I'm trying to work on original writing projects, I shouldn't be trying to start any new fan-fics at all.

-For this reason, I now try as much as possible to convey my ideas through one-shots.
+For this reason, I now try as much as possible to convey my ideas through one-shots and short stories.
 And objectively speaking, my one-shots are almost certainly my best work.
-They're the most canon-friendly, and probably the most carefully proof-read.
+They're the most canon-friendly, and (usually) the most carefully proof-read.

 |Focus:||TV Shows StarTrek: Voyager|